thewca/worldcubeassociation.org/html/translations.md

 ## Available Translations

-Please note that the translations are unofficial (even though some are provided on the WCA website): they may be useful, but they do not come without any guarantees.
+Note: Even though these translations are provided on the WCA website, they are not official versions: they may be useful to you, but they do not come with any guarantees.
 If there is a difference between a translation and the (current official) English version, the English version must be used.

 In particular, note that the Regulations had many revisions in 2013.
 Older translations are likely to have incorrect sections.

 - [Chinese (2010)](http://www.mf8-china.com/wca/regulations_chs.htm) by [Shihang Wang](mailto:wangshihang@foxmail.com)